SathruwanCooray/Odessy_FlightChecker/README.md

 # Odyssey Flight Checker [ReactJS, ExpressJS, MongoDB, NodeJS, Tailwind CSS]

 This is an Odyssey Flight Checker application designed for easy and efficient flight information retrieval.
-The application helps users find and track flight details with ease.
+The responsive web-application helps users find and track flight details with ease.

 **Disclaimer**: Please use `npm install` to install dependencies and `npm run dev` to run the application.